 Configure and run the debugger

-Let's now try debugging our simple Hello World program.
+Let's now try debugging our Hello World program.

 First, set a breakpoint on line 2 of